-The Oral History Collection offers a unique source of documentation about the development of the cable industry and the current state of the industry.
+The Hauser Oral and Video History Project offers a unique source of documentation about the development of the cable industry and the current state of the industry.
 These first-hand accounts, direct from industry leaders, trace the history of cable from its beginnings to the present.

 Launched in 1985 at Pennsylvania State University, the Oral History Project is continuing in the Denver headquarters of The Cable Center...

 Cable Center Transition

 It has been almost three years since Cablefax asked me to write a monthly story about cable history for The Skinny.
 This worked very well as I gathered materials for a short history of the cable industry, which came out in print last summer and recently as an e-book.
 I also announced my retirement last summer and have been preparing for one of those big life transitions...

 The Barco Library is home to the world's largest collection of printed resources and equipment exclusively related to the cable industry.
 This hallmark library is routinely consulted by professionals working on wide-ranging projects—from documentaries and news productions to books and publications.

 To be a Cable TV Pioneer, you must have a minimum of 20 years of direct involvement in the cable industry and during those years have made a meaningful contribution in building the industry.

 Qualifying cable veterans can have an application submitted on their behalf by a qualified Pioneer, with a co-sponsor who is also qualified.